fabianobriao/fabianobriao/README.md

 <!--![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=jumaschion.jumaschion)-->
 My name is Fabiano Brião, and I am from Brazil.

-<p class="description">First off, I am <span class="highlight">Data Analyst</span> and <span class="highlight">Mathematician/Statistician</span>, but also a <span class="highlight">Back-End Python/R Developer</span> with knowledge of artificial intelligence.</p>
+<p class="description">First off, I am <span class="highlight">Data Analyst</span> and <span class="highlight">Mathematician/Statistician</span>,present in the technology market since 2010.
+But,  also a <span class="highlight">Back-End Python/R Developer</span> with knowledge of artificial intelligence.</p>

-Job as a freelance scientist and data analyst for a decade, adding experience with scientific research in various jobs, specifically, academics related to operational research, modeling, quantitative and simulation methods.
+I act as a freelance data analyst for a decade, besides working as data scientist.
+In this journey I acquired experience and skills such as communication, proactivity, autonomy, critical thinking and negotiation.

-I perform tasks of: ETL(extraction, transformation, loading), presentation, interpretation, data analysis, modeling, development and validation tests.
-I teach at universities for engineering courses with descriptive/inferential statistics, algorithms, graph theory and machine learning, applied to engineering.
+I use ETL techniques (extraction, transformation, loading), presentation, interpretation, data analysis, modeling, development and validation tests with use of Python, R, Tableau Prep. and Google Studio.
+But, moreover,  development in machine learning projects.

+I work with databases in various SGDB with advanced knowledge of language.
+And, I use visualization tools Tableau and Google Analytics for graphics, dashboards and presentations.

+I have a history related to management that comforts me to lead teams and make decisions.
+This is due to the 15 years of experience as a university professor teaching classes in engineering and administration courses with passages in positions of coordinator and collegiate.

 I'm graduated in Mathematics from UFRG/RS, with a master's degree in Computational Modeling of Knowledge from IC-IMCC-UFAL/AL. I add differentials as certifications, specializations and technology training courses.